Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (cancel) and the resource (pending signature or acknowledgment request).
-It distinguishes from sibling tools like send-signing-request-tool and list-signing-requests-tool by specifying the cancellation action and the 'pending' constraint.
+The description clearly states 'Cancel a pending signature or acknowledgment request' using a specific verb and resource.
+It distinguishes from sibling tools like send-signing-request-tool and list-signing-requests-tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.